layerdbiz/template/instructo.md

   - ...
 ```

+## Remote Function

- We will need to create a remote function `query` file to get the data dynamically for display.
-The pages should fetch email content from an external API based on the slug parameter and render the email content dynamically.
-Please create the SvelteKit code needed to implement this functionality, including the remote function to fetch the email content and the Svelte component to display it. there's 3 json urls that are need for this:
+ We will need to create a remote function `query` file inside #apps/site/src/lib to retrieve the data dynamically for display.
+The pages should fetch email content from an external API based on the `slug` parameter and render the email content dynamically.
+Please create the SvelteKit code needed to implement this functionality in #apps/site/src/routes/(company)/[emails]/+page.svelte , including the remote function to fetch the email content and the Svelte component to display it using `query` and update the navigation based on it's current structure. there's 3 json urls that are need for this:

 - person (team email signatures): https://sheetari.deno.dev/1Eauw3boJ1Gu6B78ywFuYB_bE3H1yHZyes0U0Mg9qRUs/person
 - group (company email signature): https://sheetari.deno.dev/1Eauw3boJ1Gu6B78ywFuYB_bE3H1yHZyes0U0Mg9qRUs/group